mrc0mmand/ttirssi/README.md

     * `ttirssi_article_limit` - max amount of articles which will be fetched during each update (default: 25)
     * `ttirssi_feeds` - space separated list of feed IDs to fetch (default: -3)
     * `ttirssi_categories` - space separated list of category IDs to fetch (default: *empty*)
+    * `ttirssi_hilight_words` - space separated list of words which you will be hilighted for
 * Reload **ttirssi**: `/ttirssi_reload` - if everything is set correctly, ttirssi should do an initial feed fetch

 ## Commands